theNewDynamic/aba-icc/_evolution-of-international-criminal-justice/evolution-2015.md

 ##### January 20, 2015

-[Dominic Ongwen](https://www.icc-cpi.int/uganda/ongwen#11), Brigade Commander of the Sinia Brigade of the Lord’s Resistance Army (LRA), is transferred to ICC custody in The Hague.1
+[Dominic Ongwen](https://www.icc-cpi.int/uganda/ongwen#11), Brigade Commander of the Sinia Brigade of the Lord’s Resistance Army (LRA), is transferred to ICC custody in The Hague.

 ##### March 11, 2015